alphagov/notifications-python-client/README.md

 #### `older_than`

-If omitted 250 of the latest received text messages are returned.
+If omitted 250 of the most recently received text messages are returned.
 Otherwise the next 250 received text messages older than the given id are returned.

 </details>